Continuous Quality Enhancement

-Raising the Bar is a quality initiative designed to enhance quality care in child care and early years programs.
-The presence of a Raising the Bar certificate and window cling is a sign that the program is committed to maintaining provincial regulatory standards as well as local community standards.
+Raising the Bar in Peel (RTBP) is a continuous quality initiative designed to enhance quality care in child care and early years programs.
+Through authentic participation in RTBP, programs are committed to maintaining Provincial regulatory standards as well as local community standards.

-In cooperation with Affiliated Services for Children and Youth (ASCY), copyright owners of RTB, Peel’s Adaptation for Raising the Bar emerged and is based on:
+In cooperation with Affiliated Services for Children and Youth (ASCY), copyright owners of RTB, Peel’s Adaptation for Raising the Bar emerged and is based on enhancing relationships through:

 - Lifelong Learning

 The initiative provides an intentional opportunity for programs to build their professional capacity, and to enhance their practices and relationships through a reflective, goal and action-oriented model.

 Meet Our Team

 Our Quality Initiatives Mentors

 Quality Enhancement Modules